chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ```
 ### Migration Fails

-1)When migration fails due to no minimum space available
+1)When migration fails due to no minimum space available, the upgrade will fail with error:

 ```
 Error while calDiskSizeAndDirSize : You do not have minimum space available to continue with this